European-Style House Plans: Eclectic Old World Charm

-Straight from the land of Shakespeare, this beautifully landscaped two-story three-bedroom Tudor “cottage” features iconic gabled rooflines, stucco exterior, thin windows with wood shutters, and arched entryway.
-(Plan #153-1715)
+Straight from the land of Shakespeare, this beautifully landscaped two-story three-bedroom Tudor “cottage” features iconic gabled rooflines, wood shutters, and arched entryway (Plan #193-1086).

 The Tudor home—with its iconic stucco exteriors, steep gabled rooflines, casement windows framed in wood or stone, half-timbered facades, and decorative chimneys—takes you to a fairy-tale world.
 Imagine secret gardens with colorful flowers or Snow White waiting to peek just beyond that gate.

 Originally built for wealthy homeowners, Tudor houses eventually found their way into mainstream America, where the style has been updated to a more modern English cottage or an elegant country manor.